amhndu/conky-cards/README.md

 $ sed -i 's:INSERT_PATH:/home/foo/path/to/my/dir:' mediaplayer_rc launch_all.sh
 ```

-Now, set `launch_all.sh` as executable (`chmod u+x launch_all.sh`) and add it to your startup applications.
+Now, set `launch_all.sh` as executable (`chmod u+x launch_all.sh`) and run it.
+If you're on Plasma, that's it.

+Otherwise, on other platforms you might have to uncomment the sleep line in that script and add the script to your startup applications.
 If you don't know how, Google is your friend.
-If **after** 10-15 seconds, you don't see conky on your desktop, try running:
+For non-plasma systems, if **after** 10-15 seconds, you don't see conky on your desktop, try running:
 ```
 sed -i -r 's/own_window_type .*/own_window_type normal/' *_rc
 ```